astrowp/docs/blog-theme.md

 The Blog theme [(demo link here)](https://blog-theme-demo.astrowp.com/) is almost entirely (except for the contact page and the archive page) made up of WordPress posts and pages and is entirely managed in WordPress.

-Here is everything you need to know about configuring, customizing and styling the AstroWP blog/portfolio theme.
+Here is everything you need to know about configuring, customizing and styling the AstroWP blog theme.

 ## Config Files